We recently wrote about items that would go from desk to suitcase but let’s look at other places in the home. For starters, what about the kitchen?

 A more accessible alternative will be to find one spice blend that you like that goes with everything so that you only have to pack one single bottle.

 - Price: $14.95Was: $17.00

 - Price: $8.50

 - Price: $5.95

 5. Teabags, Drink Mixes

 I don’t consider myself a connoisseur of tea by any stretch of the imagination, but I do know that I prefer the taste of certain brands.
 My go-to tea is orange pekoe.
-Normally I’m fine when I’m on a cruise ship because the names and blends are familiar, but on occasion, I find myself in certain parts of the world, or even in the United States for that matter, and the tea just tastes bitter — bleh!
-That’s why I’ve started travelling with a little stash of teabags and favourite hot beverage mixes.
+Normally I’m fine when I’m on a cruise ship because the names and blends are the same as those at home.
+But on occasion, I find myself in certain parts of the world, or even in the United States for that matter, where my usual tea blend tastes bitter — yuck!
+That’s why I’ve started travelling with a little stash of my own teabags and favourite hot beverage mixes.

 BONUS Item – Instant Oatmeal Packs